SCKartoredjo/Langur-Chital-MASON/README.md

-# Langur-Chital-MASON
+# Creating a Multi-Agent Simulation Profit Model Based on the Chital Deer and Langur Monkey.

-Creating a Multi-Agent Simulation Profit Model Based on the Chital Deer and Langur Monkey
+Author: Svenja Kartoredjo

-This code is used for the thesis Creating a Multi-Agent Simulation Profit Model Based on the Chital Deer and Langur Monkey.
+Year of thesis: 2018